Consensys/quorum-docker-Nnodes/README.md

 In progress:

-  * ~~Remove the need to have Geth/Bootnode/Constellation installed on the host for the set-up process: use the Docker image instead, which already contains them.~~
   * Investigate adding Quorum network manager.
   * Further work on Docker image size.
   * Tidy the whole thing up.